dave/jennifer/README.md

 ```

 ### Params
-`Params` renders a comma seperated list enclosed by parenthesis.
+`Params` renders a comma separated list enclosed by parenthesis.
 Use for
 function parameters and method receivers:

 ```go